rohinivsenthil/stackcopy/README.md

 _______________________________________________________

 Copy code-snippets to your clipboard with ease from any Stack Exchange site.
+Find the Firefox Add-on [here](https://addons.mozilla.org/en-US/firefox/addon/stackcopy/).

 Stack Overflow: